17. Packages

 .python-version

-As functionality is added to Packages being developed, they can become quite complex.
-(Sometimes they have complex designs to start with.)
-For increased maintainability (via modularity) it can be useful to move related groups of related functionality into their own Python modules.
+As functionality is added to Packages being developed, they can become quite complex, or perhaps they start off having a complex design right from the beginning.
+For increased maintainability it can be useful to move related groups of related functionality into their own Python modules for the same reason any complex Python program is broken down into modules.

 Simpler Packages can factor out related functionality into their own sibling